Jobwawesh/Phase-1-cocktails-project/README.md

 ## Running the Application
 This application requires a live serve to be able to work properly
 - Run this command on your terminal to get the backend server started: `json-server --watch db.json`
 # THERE YOU GO!
-YOU CAN NOW ACTIVELY ENGAUGE WITH THE APPLICATION.
+YOU CAN NOW ACTIVELY ENGAGE WITH THE APPLICATION.
 HAVE FUN!
 ## Technology Used
 * HTML5
 * CSS